 - proceeds of any life insurance policy you transferred to an irrevocable life insurance trust within three years before death.

 Property you leave to your spouse or civil union partner is exempt from state estate tax, no matter what the amount.
-This differs from federal law, which does not treat same-sex couples, whether they are legally married under state law or civil union partners, like married couples.

 The Taxable Estate